An Interview with Alister McGrath

 About the Contributors

-A Fulbright recipient, Jenny McGill has worked in international education and intercultural consulting with clients and students from over sixty nations, having directed the International Office at Dallas Seminary for ten years.
-She served as a regional dean for Indiana Wesleyan University and is an adjunct faculty member at both institutions.
-With interdisciplinary lenses (sociology, psychology, and theology), she researches the intersection of religion, culture, and identity with a focus on ethnic minorities.
-Travel for community service, study, and research has taken her to thirty countries on six continents.
-Connect with her at www.jennymcgill.com and @drjennymcgill.
+A Fulbright recipient, Jenny McGill (PhD, King’s College London) has worked in international education and intercultural consulting with clients and students from over sixty nations, having directed the International Office at Dallas Seminary for ten years.
+She served as a regional dean for Indiana Wesleyan University and is an adjunct professor at both institutions.
+With interdisciplinary lenses, she researches the intersection of faith, culture, and identities.
+Travel for ministry, study, and research has taken her to thirty countries on six continents.